kcsalerno/wing-span/capstone-proposals.md

 ### Solution

-> Create an application for posting sightings.
+> Create an application for posting bird sightings.
 Making it easy to track your progress and compare yourself to other users.
 >
 > ### Scenario 1
 > Jane has been a passive bird watcher for a while now, but she's been looking for a way to track the birds she's seen.
 She also wonders how her sightings compare to other bird watchers - not just in her area, but the world over.
 She finds Wing<Span/>, signs up for an account, and starts posting sightings.
 She gets her badge for posting 5 sightings and now she's hooked.
 Within a month, Jane has earned her 20 sightings badge.
 It's helping her get outdoors more and she's learned a lot about birds in the process.